fredriv/serverless-lambda-workshop/README.md

 - To enable debug output in LocalStack, run with `DEBUG=1 docker-compose up`
 - Debugging Serverless Framework commands: `SLS_DEBUG=* sls deploy --verbose`

-### LocalStack Gotchas

-Full redeploy and undeploy does not work properly in LocalStack.
-You need to either redeploy individual functions (`sls deploy function -f <function-name>`) or restart LocalStack and do a fresh `sls deploy`.

 ### AWS CLI wrapper (awslocal) on Windows

 If you install awslocal (`pip install awscli-local`), it does not install a Windows script.
 See: https://github.com/localstack/awscli-local/issues/6 for a script you can use.
 Save this as a Batch file in the Python environments Scripts directory.